Spanish Fly (1975 film): Reception

 Barry Norman in The Observer called it the least funny British funny film ever made.

+Gerald Pratley wrote in A Century of Canadian Cinema: "Two popular British comedians, Thomas and Phillips, are all but lost trying to make funny this feeble jaunt to Minorca to photograph scantily dressed models among other antics.
+Almost nothing about this is Canadian except the producers applying for their tax benefits."

-Radio Times reviewer Jeremy Aspinall described it as a "curio from the 1970s" which "looks awfully dated now.
+Radio Times reviewer Jeremy Aspinall described the film as a "curio from the 1970s" which "looks awfully dated now.
 However, the stars still manage to exhibit consummate charm and professionalism despite the bawdy nonsense going on around them."

-Time Out refers to it as being a "[d]ire comedy which doubles as a series of plugs for an underwear company."
-The film featured designs from Peter Reger.
+Time Out wrote: "Dire comedy which doubles as a series of plugs for an underwear company."

-Box-office

-Screening rights to the film were sold to 25 countries, something James attributed to the fact that unlike many British sex comedies it featured foreign locations.